A shadowing problem in the detection of overlapping communities: lifting the resolution limit through a cascading procedure: Resolution limit due to shadowing

 \section{Resolution limit due to shadowing}

-It is known that a resolution limit exists for a large class of community detection algorithms that rely on the optimization of a quality function (e.g., modularity \cite{Girvan2002}) over non-overlapping partitions of the network \cite{Fortunato2007}.
-Indeed, it appears that the size of the smallest detectable community is related to the size of the network.
-This leads to counterintuitive cases where clearly separated clusters of nodes are considered as one larger community because they are too small to be resolved by the detecting algorithm.
-A possible solution could be to conduct a second analysis on all detected communities in order to verify that no smaller modules can be identified.
+It is known that a resolution limit exists for a large class of community detection algorithms that rely on the optimization of a quality function over \emph{non-overlapping} partitions of the network.
+This resolution limit has been rigorously shown to affect modularity \cite{Newman2004,Fortunato2007}, map equation \cite{Rosvall2008,Kawamoto2015} and description length \cite{Peixoto2013} based methods.
+It stems from the fact that the number or the size of the smallest detectable community, is related to the size of the network \cite{Fortunato2007,Peixoto2013,Traag2011}.
+As a result, clearly separated clusters of nodes are sometimes considered as one larger community, because they are too small to be resolved by the detecting algorithm.
+A suggested solution \cite{Fortunato2007} is to conduct a second analysis on all detected communities to verify that no smaller internal modules can be identified.

-However, the optimal partition of a network should include overlapping communities, as they capture the multiplicity of functions that a node might fulfill since nodes can then be shared between many communities.
-We argue that a different resolution limit, due to an effect that we refer to as \textit{shadowing}, arises in detection algorithms that: \begin{enumerate} \item allow such \textit{overlapping communities}; \item rely on some \textit{global resolution parameter}. \end{enumerate} Shadowing typically occurs when large/dense communities act as screens hence preventing the detection of smaller/sparser adjacent communities.
-To illustrate this phenomenon, we study two families of detection algorithms based on two different paradigms of community structure, namely nodes and links communities.
+In the majority of real world applications, the optimal covering of a network should include \emph{overlapping communities}, since they capture the multiplicity of functions that a node might fulfill \cite{Ahn2010}.
+We argue that in the overlapping case, a different resolution limit arises in detection algorithms that \textit{rely on some global resolution parameter}, due to an effect that we refer to as \textit{shadowing}.
+The resolution parameter may be implicit or explicit, fixed or flexible.

+In essence, shadowing occurs when large/dense communities act as screens preventing the detection of smaller/sparser adjacent communities.
+To illustrate this phenomenon, we study three detection algorithms based on two different paradigms of community structure, namely nodes and links communities.
+Note that while improved versions of these algorithms have been proposed \cite{Evans2009,Farkas2007,Kumpula2008,Xie2013}, none raises, let alone addresses the shadowing problem.